CompOpt4Apps/Artifact-datadepsimplify-arXiv-July2018/README.md

 can be considered bijective.
 (4) Whether UF can be considered monotonic and in what manner.

-2. Index array properties that might have arbitrary form, declare a relationship between two or more index arrays, etc, can be defined as universially quantifed assertions.
+2. More general index array properties such as a relationship between two or more index arrays, etc, can be defined as universially quantifed assertions.
 For instance if you look back at data/ic0_csc.json file again, you can see the following:
 ```